Sankalp-1601/Obstructive-Sleep-Apnea-Detection-System/README.md

 # Project Title: Obstructive Sleep Apnea Prediction Using Machine Learning

 ## Overview
-The project aims to develop an obstructive sleep apnea (OSA) prediction system using Machine Learning techniques.
+This project aims to develop an obstructive sleep apnea (OSA) prediction system using Machine Learning techniques.
 It assists in detecting whether a patient is suffering from obstructive sleep apnea based on input data.

 ## Features
 - **Disease Information**: Users can search for information about Obstructive Sleep Apnea, including its definition, symptoms, and treatment options.